 Issue/Constraint Commentary

 Conservation Area Great Easton Conservation Area was first designated in 1974 and the boundary was revised in 2005.
 The designation covers most of the village.

 Scheduled Monuments None

 Listed Buildings:

 Grade I None

 Grade II 1 - Church of St Andrew

 Grade II 46

-Ridge and Furrow Not known
+Ridge and Furrow There are several prominent Ridge and Furrow fields within the parish.

-Archaeological Sites Area around St Andrews Close Area to north of the village
+Archaeological Sites Area around St Andrews Close Area to north of the village Area to south of village adjacent to brook

-Recreation Area to south of village adjacent to brook Recreation ground with play area.
+Recreation Grounds/Play Areas Recreation ground with play area.

-Grounds/Play Areas Open Space, Sport and Recreation See map Proposed Local Green Space The following are proposed Local Green Space designations which will be taken forward as part of the New Local Plan: Brook Lane Paddock Gt Easton High St and Church Bank Gt Easton Barnsdale Paddock, Gt Easton Other HSE and National Grid Gas Buffer Consultation Area covers southern part of the village.
+Open Space, Sport and Recreation See map Proposed Local Green Space The following are proposed Local Green Space designations which will be taken forward as part of the New Local Plan: Brook Lane Paddock Gt Easton High St and Church Bank Gt Easton Barnsdale Paddock, Gt Easton Other HSE and National Grid Gas Buffer Consultation Area covers southern part of the village.